bmcmahen/transit/Readme.md

 # Transit

-  Yet another router.
-It's basically a combination of a myriad of other routers out there, but to my preference.
-In practice, it operates much like `visionmedia/page.js` except that it also has hash-based fallbacks, and `out` middleware that runs when a route is left.
+  So it's yet __another__ router.
+This is basically a combination of a myraid of other routers out there, but made to my preference.
+It takes after `visionmedia/page.js`, but it also supports hash-based fallbacks in IE 8 and 9.

   You probably shouldn't use this yet since there aren't tests.